supersqa1/demostore-docker/README.md

 This is docker containers will run exact copy of the site mentioned above.

+## Versions
+* V1
+  - is the original version that has WP 6.6 and older versions of the plugins.
+  - The original automation code was written for this version
+  - Images used for this version are `supersqa/demostore-mysql:5.7` and `supersqa/demostore-wordpress:6.2.2`
+  - The ports used are `7575` for wordpress and `3309` (for external connection) for MySQL
+  - The `docker-compose.v1.yml` will create containers for virsion 1 (V1)

 ## Prerequisites

 Before getting started, make sure you have the following installed on your machine: